 Just a word of warning, once the cookies are finished baking - hide them.
 The smell of Nutella will drive your family to come find you to do some taste testing.

 Want more cookies recipes?
-See my Christmas Cookie Baking Collection for 2019 at the following link: Christmas Cookie Baking Collection 2019.
+See my Christmas Cookie Baking Collection.

 Recipe Details